1929 Palestine riots

-The 1929 Palestine riots, also known as the Buraq Uprising (ثورة البراق, Thawrat al-Burāq) or the Events of 1929 (מאורעות תרפ"ט, Meora'ot Tarpat, lit.
-Events of 5689 Anno Mundi), was a series of demonstrations and riots in late August 1929 in which a longstanding dispute between Palestinian Arabs and Jews over access to the Western Wall in Jerusalem escalated into violence, which also involved the British authorities.
-According to some historians, the uprising was also triggered by the refusal of Zionist leaders to accept British offers of shared representation in Palestine which was accepted by the Arab leadership.
-According to other historians, the riots were caused by the mufti trying to strengthen his position by rousing fears of a Jewish takeover of the Temple Mount.
+The 1929 Palestine riots, also known as the Western Wall Riots, the Buraq Uprising (ثورة البراق, Thawrat al-Burāq) or the Events of 1929 (מאורעות תרפ"ט, Meora'ot Tarpat, lit.
+Events of 5689 Anno Mundi), were a series of demonstrations and riots in Mandatory Palestine in late August 1929 regarding access to the Western Wall in Jerusalem.
+The riots, which primarily affected the cities of Jerusalem, Safed, and Hebron, were part a longstanding dispute between Palestinian Arabs and Jews over access to the site.

+According to many historians, the proximate cause of the riots was the Grand Mufti of Jerusalem, Amin al-Husseini, who had roused fears of a Jewish takeover of the Temple Mount.
+According to other historians, the violence was triggered by the refusal of Zionist leaders to accept British offers of shared representation in Palestine, which was accepted by the Arab leadership.
 Scholars have also pointed to the transfer of land to the Jewish National Fund, which, along with rising concerns over land sales and immigration, contributed to socioeconomic anxieties that helped fuel the outbreak.

 The riots took the form, for the most part, of attacks by Arabs on Jews accompanied by destruction of Jewish property.
 During the week of riots, from 23 to 29 August, 133 Jews were killed by Arabs, and 339 Jews were injured, most of whom were unarmed.
 There were 116 Arabs killed and at least 232 wounded, mostly by the Mandate police suppressing the riots.
 Around 20 Arabs were killed by Jewish attackers and indiscriminate British gunfire.
 After the riots, 174 Arabs and 109 Jews were charged with murder or attempted murder; around 40% of Arabs and 3% of Jews were subsequently convicted.
 During the riots, 17 Jewish communities were evacuated.